Issues and Advocacy

 - Prevention of Unintentional Injuries in Children In Texas

-- Strategic Plan to Reduce Child Abuse and Neglect Fatalities
+- 2020 Progress Report on Strategic Plan to Reduce Child Abuse and Neglect Fatalities

 - Texas Drowning Prevention Alliance